 Series: Maisie Dobbs #2

-Other books by this author that I've reviewed include Maisie Dobbs, Pardonable Lies, Messenger of Truth, An Incomplete Revenge, A Lesson in Secrets, The Mapping of Love and Death, Among the Mad, A Dangerous Place, Journey to Munich.
+Other books by this author that I've reviewed include Maisie Dobbs, Pardonable Lies, Messenger of Truth, An Incomplete Revenge, A Lesson in Secrets, The Mapping of Love and Death, Among the Mad, A Dangerous Place, Journey to Munich, In This Grave Hour.

 Genres: Historical Mystery